moddedmcplayer/moddedmcplayer/README.md

 ### Hi there 👋
-looking for stuff to contribute lmao
+looking for scpsl plugin ideas